hareeshraj/experimentgit/readme.md

-it is a experimental detup of git
+it is a experimental setup of git